Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Existence of a suitable open subset in

-In particular, $q_a$ admits a unique fixed point $\tilde w(a)\in U_-$. \end{lemma} This implies that the Julia set of $q_a$ is a Cantor set, equal to $J_{q_a}=\cap_{n\geq0}q_a^{-n}(U_+\cup U_-)$.
+This implies that the Julia set of $q_a$ is a Cantor set, equal to $J_{q_a}=\cap_{n\geq0}q_a^{-n}(U_+\cup U_-)$.
 Its dynamics corresponds to a (one-sided) full $2$-shift.
 However, our construction will not use the entire $J_{q_a}$ but two smaller hyperbolic sets.